Walavouchey/osu-wiki/news/2024/2024-04-01-completed-skins-compendium-gacha-event.md

 - Game
 - Other

 Skins with more *stars* are rarer, but are generally of high acclaim.
-There are 3 star ratings:
+There are 3 tiers:

 - 5 Star
 - 4 Star